WHAT ARE THE CBD BENEFITS FOR WOMEN?

 CBD for Female Sexual Health

 To date, there haven’t been any studies examining CBD’s effectiveness as an aid for sexual wellness or enjoyment of intimacy for women.
 Opinions on this topic vary, with some doctors calling CBD a placebo and others saying that it has greatly enhanced their sex life.
-If you have having difficulties with enjoyment of intimacy, whether CBD can help may depend on the specific reasons for the problem.
-Direct application of CBD can increase blood flow, which may improve natural lubrication.
-CBD may also alleviate sexual issues resulting from anxiety and muscle cramps or spasms.
+If you have having difficulties with enjoyment of intimacy, whether CBD may help may depend on the specific reasons for the problem.

 Is CBD Safe to Use While Pregnant or Breastfeeding?